gitter-badger/Revised-CommAI-env/README.md

 ### About the LICENSE

 The GNU 3.0+ style LICENSE is the most well suited to my objectives.
-In essence it grants everyone permission to use the intellectual property contained in this body (* outside of the actual facebookresearch source code which is governed by the CommAI-env_software_LICENSE.txt in the root directory).
+In essence, it grants everyone permission to use the intellectual property contained in this body (* outside of the actual facebookresearch source code which is governed by the CommAI-env_software_LICENSE.txt in the root directory).
 Without charge, forever.

-In addition the GNU license makes this work available without imposing concerns for users or contributors of future Licensing or Patent enforcement by third parties and opens doors to people bound by other agreements.
+In addition, the GNU license makes this work available without imposing constraints on users or contributors of future Licensing or Patent enforcement by third parties and opens doors to people bound by other agreements.